 Essential:

-- Universal power adapter (Greece uses Type C/F plugs, 230V)
+- Universal power adapter (Greece uses Type C/F plugs, 230V — your US/UK plugs won’t fit)

-- Portable phone charger (long sightseeing days drain batteries)
+- Portable phone charger (long sightseeing days drain batteries fast, especially with all the photos you’ll take)

-- Phone with offline maps downloaded (Google Maps works great)
+- Phone with offline maps downloaded (Google Maps works brilliantly in Athens)

 Optional:

-- Small camera (phone cameras are usually fine)
+- Small camera (phone cameras are honestly great now)

 What NOT to Pack#

-- Formal business attire (too hot, too stiff)
+- Formal business attire — Too hot, too stiff.
+Nobody’s wearing a suit.

-- More than 2 pairs of shoes (you’ll only wear your favorites)
+- More than 2-3 pairs of shoes — You’ll wear your favorites and carry the rest.

 Luggage Recommendations#